 - A. Refactor statutes, regulations, and processes for software - B. Create and maintain cross-program/cross-service digital infrastructure - C. Create new paths for digital talent (especially internal talent) - D. Change the practice of how software is procured and developed

-For each of the lines of effort, we give a set of 2-3 primary recommendations (bold) and 2-4 additional recommendations (see Chapter 5 for insights).
+For each of the lines of effort, we give a set of two or three primary recommendations (bold) and two to four additional recommendations (see Chapter 5 for insights).

 Primary Recommendation A1 New Acquisition Pathway